• Skip to primary navigation

 Tip: When beans are tender and cooked to your liking, add a little more water if you like things looser.
 Remove bay leaves and season with salt to taste.
 Enjoy!

-After the beans have cooked and cooled, portion as desired (I like to portion smaller quantities so I can just take out what’s needed at any given time; plus, it thaws quickly) and place into vacuum sealer bags (follow the instructions for your vacuum sealer to seal).
-Once sealed, spread the bags out flat.
-Place onto a sheet pan and into your freezer.
-Once frozen, you can remove the sheet pan and stack the frozen packages of beans neatly in your freezer.
+- Vacuum sealer bags: After the baked beans have cooled, portion as desired into vacuum sealer bags (follow the instructions for your vacuum sealer to seal).
+Once sealed, place the bags onto a sheet pan and spread them out flat.
+Place the sheet pan into the freezer for a few hours or until the beans have frozen.
+Once frozen, you can remove the sheet pan and stack the frozen packages of beans neatly in the freezer and freeze for up to 3 months.

-Alternatively, use your favourite sealable freezer-safe bags or freezer-safe containers (leaving some headspace at the top of the container for the liquid to expand as it freezes).
+- Freezer-safe containers: After the beans have cooled, portion as desired into your favourite freezer-safe containers, leaving some headspace at the top of the container for the liquid to expand as it freezes.
+Cover with the container lid and freeze for up to 3 months.

-Freeze the beans for up to six months.
-Don’t forget to label the bag or container with the recipe name and date it was made, so you’ll know for later.
+Tip: Don’t forget to label the bag or container with the recipe name and date it was made so you’ll know for later.

-When ready to enjoy, thaw the black beans overnight in the refrigerator.
+When ready to enjoy, thaw the beans overnight in the refrigerator.
+Reheat before serving.

-To reheat, place beans in a saucepan on the stovetop over medium heat, stirring occasionally, until heated through.
-If you want to loosen or thin them out, add a splash of broth or water
+To reheat, place the baked beans in a saucepan on the stovetop over medium heat, stirring occasionally, until heated through.
+As you are reheating, if the beans are too thick, add a splash of water or chicken broth to thin out the beans to your desired consistency.

 Tips and Variations

-• You’ll want to check on the beans every 2 hours or so to check and see if more water is required and they aren’t sticking to the pot.
-I will usually add about ½ cup to a cup of water at a time, if necessary, to loosen the mixture up.
+- You’ll want to check on the beans every 2 hours or so to check and see if more water is required and they aren’t sticking to the pot.
+I will usually add about ½ cup to 1 cup of water at a time, if necessary, to loosen the mixture up.

-• If you want a slightly creamier consistency in the tomato-based sauce, after the beans are cooked you can remove about a cup of beans, place in a bowl and mash with a potato masher.
+- If you want a slightly creamier consistency in the tomato-based sauce, after the beans are cooked you can remove about 1 cup of beans, place in a bowl and mash with a potato masher.
 Then, add back to the pot.
 Stir to combine.

 More Yummy Bean Recipes